 “Follow the red brick road.
 Boston’s Freedom Trail provides visitors and locals with a scenic and educational experience through one of the United States most historic cities.
 In less than 2.5 miles, the Freedom Trail showcases beautiful parks, churches, meeting houses, museums, burial grounds, monuments, and waterfront, all significant in the history of the American Revolution and the United States.” – Liam Noonan

 Extending from Boston Common to the Bunker Hill Monument in Charlestown, the Freedom Trail shouldn’t be missed on a visit to Boston.
-It’s one of the best day hikes in New England for those wishing to pair scenic views with riveting history.
+It’s one of the best day hikes for those wishing to pair scenic views with riveting history.

-If you’re thinking about visiting in the near future, refer to the Freedom Trail Foundation website for updated COVID-19 guidance and a list of open historic sites.
+If you’re thinking about visiting in the near future, refer to the Freedom Trail Foundation website for all the historic sites.

 Follow Liam on Instagram and his website!